rspeer/wikiparsec/README.md

 great example, but so are the various Java-based parsers I've seen.)
 So the next best choice is Haskell.

-And if nobody else, another audience I'm writing for is my future self.
-I can imagine a year from now, coming back to this code, saying "what the hell was I thinking with all these monads", and wanting to start over, unless I write some documentation that explains what I was thinking.

 This looks like Markdown, where's the code?
 -------------------------------------------